 2. Policy Lapse Due to Non-Payment of Premium

-What it is: If you miss a premium payment, the insurer provides a grace period (usually 30 days for monthly payments, 15 days for other modes).
+What it is: If you miss a premium payment, the insurer provides a grace period (15 days for monthly payments, 30 days for quarterly, half-yearly, and annual modes).
 If you do not pay within the grace period, the policy lapses.
 A lapsed policy provides zero coverage.

 How it causes claim denial: If the policyholder dies after the policy has lapsed, the claim is invalid.
 It does not matter how many years of premiums were paid before the lapse.
 Coverage ended the moment the grace period expired.